 Magnum offered his thoughts, “No offense, Zabka, but I didn’t get that impression.
 And to Bob’s point, women haven’t been exactly throwing themselves at our feet.
-Bob might be on to something.”
+He might be on to something.”

 Zabka brushed off his friends.
 “You guys are crazy.”

 “No, really,” Bob said.
 “Okay, so how many girls did we have in our house last year?”

 Zabka shrugged.
 “Plenty, I’m sure.”
-He contemplated for a moment.
+He started a mental tally.
 “To start, there was Earthshaker — that ginormous chick from the Base that you banged.
 Good lord, you truly have no shame.”

-“First of all, I did not ‘fuck her.’
+“First of all, I did not ‘bang her.’
 We barely got outta the bar before her mouth was playing Hungry Hungry Hippos with my balls.
 She was like, ‘Nom, nom, nom…’ She just went to town.
 The chick was nuts — literally!
 I’ve never had a girl laser-focused on my sack like that.”

-From the peanut gallery, Lighthouse remarked, “I bet you’ve had dudes laser-focused on your sack like that.”
+From the peanut gallery, Magnum remarked, “I bet you’ve had dudes laser-focused on your sack like that.”

 Magnum looked up and tapped his chin.
 “Oh, I know.
 There was the woman that hooked up our cable.
 She was kinda hot.”

 Bob replied, “Dude, she was as old as your mom.
 Plus, she worked for the cable company, so that doesn’t really count.
 Okay, so who else?”

 “Hmm… oh, I remember.”
 His mustache-wearing friend pushed an imaginary button.
 “These girls rang our doorbell and I invited them inside.”

 “You mean the ones selling cookies?”
 Bob shook his head.
 “The Girl Scout and her mom?
 Come on.”

 The three of them sat in silence, racking their brains.

 “You see my point now?
 We did a pathetic job last year.”
-Bob glanced back at Lighthouse and then at Zabka to make sure they absorbed what he was saying.
+Bob glanced at Magnum then Zabka, to make sure they absorbed what he was saying.
 “But here’s the good news — this is a new year and we’re in a new house.
 We’ve officially hit reset.
 Plus it’s our last year in college.
 We need to go out on a high note.”

 “Should we set a goal?”
 Magnum asked.
 “Like the number of women?”